 That is partially true but not fully.
 As examples many horse products such as bagged grain and de-wormers use the 1000lb weight model because it is generally considered the average weight of a horse.

 1000lbs or 454kg is the average weight for a full grown horse that is a light breed such as a quarter horse.
-However the average weight for a pony like a welsh pony is a little more than half of that at around 600lbs or 272kg and a draft or heavy breed horse like a Percheron is almost double the weight around 1700lbs or 771kg.
+However the average weight for a pony like a Welsh pony is a little more than half of that at around 600lbs or 272kg and a draft or heavy breed horse like a Percheron is almost double the weight around 1700lbs or 771kg.

 Horse weight can vary greatly depending on different factors.

 In this post I will provide you with easy to read reference charts with common horse weights based on height, breeds, types, and ages.
-I will also go over common factors that can play a part in a horses’ weight and why it’s important to know horses’ weight.

 Are you too heavy to ride horses?
 Check out my blog post What Is The Right Horse Size For You?
 Guide To Find Your Ideal Horse Size.